strider-/arcade-tools/README.md

 # { "state": 1 } to turn a relay on
 # { "state": 0 } to turn a relay off
 ```

+## Front End Configuration
+Create a `.env` file based on the `.env.example` provided, populating the `REACT_APP_ARCADE_API_URL` accordingly.
+Use `yarn start` to run the
+project locally.
+There are no assumptions as to a deployment target, so after performing `yarn build`, you're on your own for hosting it.